 He was arrested on suspicion of driving under the influence, but released from custody so he could be transferred to UC Davis for further treatment, CHP Officer Brian Wood said.

 The driver’s identity wasn’t released on Sunday, pending verification of his name, Wood said.

 A female passenger in the Honda was taken to Santa Rosa Memorial and released Sunday afternoon.

-None of the four Lexus passengers were injured, Wood said.
+None of the four Lexus passengers was injured, Wood said.

-Southbound Hwy 101 was shut down for more than an hour.
+Southbound Highway 101 was shut down for more than an hour.
 Two lanes opened around 3:10 p.m., and the rest reopened by 4:10 p.m.

 Craig said the crash is under investigation, but it appeared one of the drivers may have caused the crash with an unsafe turn.

-Cotati Police Department helped CHP divert traffic off of the highway before the lanes reopened.
+Cotati Police Department helped CHP divert traffic off the highway before the lanes reopened.